Cayden2606/Cayden2606.github.io/content/projects/database-python-cli/index.md

 ---

+### **6) ASCII Animation Splash Screen (Intro Sequence)**
+To enhance UX, the program plays an **animated ASCII splash** at startup (purely cosmetic).
+The CLI loads pre-generated ASCII frames from a text file (e.g., `frames.txt`) and renders them in sequence in the terminal.

+- The animation **does not affect** database functionality or CRUD logic
+- Frames are stored as **newline-separated blocks**, making them easy to parse and play
+- Frames were generated using a separate utility tool (see Appendix A)

+---

 ## **Security & Access Control**
 - Admin authentication uses **SHA-256 hashing** (`hashlib.sha256`)
 - **LastLogin timestamp** is updated on successful login